menu

 Occupations and Workforce

-When you are in Ava, you'll notice that it is more blue-collar than most other communities in America.
-37.70% of Ava’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Ava is a blue-collar town, with 37.70% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Ava is a city of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Ava who work in office and administrative support (13.93%), food service (9.84%), and healthcare (8.20%).

 Setting & Lifestyle

-Ava is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Ava does not have a public transit system used by locals to get to and from work.

 Demographics